Women's education in the United States: 20th century

+1981: Deborah Washington Brown became the first African-American woman to earn a Ph.D. in computer science from Harvard University (at the time the degree was part of the applied mathematics program).

-1981–1982: For the first time, more bachelor's degrees are conferred on women than men in the United States.
+1981–1982: For the first time, more bachelor's degrees were conferred on women than men in the United States.
 More bachelor's degrees have been conferred on women every year since.

 Degrees conferred in United States since 1970 by year, degree type, and gender.
 Dashed lines are projected.
 Since 1982 more bachelor's degrees have been conferred on women.